Selectra-Dev/selectra-standards/programming/back-end/php-specifications.md

   * Api keys
   * ...

-  In any case, the environment variables you used in your project **MUST** be listed int the README.md, along with what purpose they serve.
+  In any case, the environment variables you used in your project **MUST** be listed int the README.md, along with the purpose they serve.